PickNikRobotics/generate_parameter_library/README.md

     type: int,
     default_value: 3,
     read_only: true,
-    description: "A read only  integer parameter with a default value of 3",
+    description: "A read-only  integer parameter with a default value of 3",
     validation:
       # validation functions ...
   }